Tweet Claim Analysis

 quoted_tweet_text | Text of a quoted or referenced tweet, when present |

-quoted_media_summary | Summary of media attached to the quoted tweet, when present |
+quoted_media_summary | Full content summary of media attached to the quoted tweet (video transcript or image description). null when no media is attached. |

 Intelligence Model